alexKotz-koz/Automation/README.md

 $1 project_name | Desired name of the parent directory for the project <br>
 $2 destination_directory | File path to the desired location of the project directory <br>
 $3 project_type {'web', 'standard', 'ml'}<br>
-- web: frontend and backend with a jupyter notebook under the frontend directory
+- web: frontend and backend with a jupyter notebook under the frontend directory, and a flask installation
 - standard: standard boilerplate for python project
-- ml: standard boilerplate for python project with xlsxwriter, shelve, and matplotlib
+- ml: (Machine Learning) standard boilerplate for python project with xlsxwriter, shelve, and matplotlib
 ```sh
 ./create_python.sh test_project ~/Desktop/ standard